Ebell/Flint Scholarship FAQ

 Q: Can my transcript be submitted after the deadline?

-A: NO, all documents must be submitted or postmarked by April 3, 2023
+A: NO, all documents must be uploaded into the application by May 15, 2024.

 Q: Can my school submit my transcript directly to The Ebell?